Distributed Distance Sensitivity Oracles: Summary of Results

+Our undirected weighted lower bound is almost tight for $(1+\epsilon)$-approximate $k$-SSP all $k$, given the algorithm of~\cite{ElkinN19} that takes ${O}\left((\sqrt{nk}+D) \cdot n^{o(1)}\right)$ rounds.
+For undirected unweighted $k$-SSP, the previously known algorithms taking $O(k+D)$ rounds~\cite{LenzenPP19,HoangPDGYPR19} are readily seen to be optimal.

-\textbf{DSO Lower Bounds.} We show that for any algorithm, answering $k$ DSO queries requires $\Omega(\frac{\sqrt{nk}}{\log n})$ rounds.
-This lower bound applies for seb-DSO, i.e., when all $k$ queries have the same failed edge (trivially applies to general-DSO as well).
+\paragraph{DSO Lower Bound} We build on the $k$-SSP lower bound in Theorem~\ref{thm:kssp:lb}.\ref{thm:kssp:lb:dir} to obtain a lower bound of $\Omega\left(\frac{\sqrt{nk}}{\log n} + D\right)$ to answer $k$ DSO queries in a directed graph, even if unweighted.
+This lower bound applies even for seb-DSO, i.e., when all $k$ queries have the same failed edge (and hence trivially applies to general-DSO as well).

+As our $k$-SSP lower bound in Theorem~\ref{thm:kssp:lb} also holds for undirected weighted graphs and holds against approximation algorithms, our new DSO lower bounds inherit these same properties: they apply to directed graphs for any constant approximation, and to undirected weighted graphs for $(2-\epsilon)$-approximation.
+For simplicity, we state the following lower bounds just for exact directed DSO.
+Section~\ref{sec:dso:lbunw} discusses our DSO lower bounds for the undirected weighted case.